blackcow63/number-to-french/README.md

     cd ../number-to-french

-3. Run the Python script to convert numbers: python -m number_to_french <list_of_numbers>
+3. Run the Python script to convert numbers: python -m number_to_french [list_of_numbers]

 ## Disclaimer about LLM usage
 1. I have Copilot installed on my PC, so after I created a structure of the algorithm in converter.py, I could let Copilot fill the methods.
 2. To create README file, I prompted ChatGPT: create a README file for a packaged application containing this script [contents of number_to_french/converter.py].
-I did an analogous thing for setup.py adn tests/tests_converter.py.
+I did an analogous thing for setup.py and tests/tests_converter.py.
+3. To create docstrings for NumberToFrench inside number_to_french/converter.py and main in number_to_french/__main__.py, I used a prompt "create a docstring for this.
+Be concise: [script]"